pannuhuone/Voron-CANBus/update_klipper.md

 > [!IMPORTANT]
 > Replace YOUR_UUID from the UUID from your printer.cfg.

+## Updating MCU

+> [!NOTE]
+> I have [BIGTREETECH Octopus V1.1 Control Board](https://biqu.equipment/products/bigtreetech-octopus-v1-1) as MCU and following is based on that
+> It might be that some part will be different if another board is used!

+> [!WARNING]
+> This section (update MCU) is work in progress.
+I haven't done the update yet and I need to verify the flow and commands.

 ## Troubleshoot
 > [!NOTE]
 > CANbus query (below) doesn't show devices, because this shows only devices which are not yet initalized. ([information here](https://www.klipper3d.org/CANBUS.html#finding-the-canbus_uuid-for-new-micro-controllers))